batoorsohail/budget-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-We will add features that users can delete comments.
+We will add features that users can edit categories.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>